Gradle dependencies

 target: The object whose property is to be animated.
 This object may

-have a public method on it called setName()
+have a public method on it called setName(), where name is

 be the case-sensitive complete name of the public setter method.